RSE-Cambridge/data-acc/README.md

 dep 0.5.0 is used to manage dependencies.
 To install dep please read: https://golang.github.io/dep/docs/installation.html#binary-installation

+gomock v1.1.1 is used to generate mocks.
+The version is fixed to stop conflicts with etcd 3.3.x.

 To build all the golang code and run unit tests locally:
 ```
 cd ~/go/src/github.com/RSE-Cambridge/data-acc